-Some of the materials, supplies, and services in our product manufacturing or tissue processing, as well as some of our products, are sourced from single- or sole-source suppliers.
+Some of the materials, supplies, and services used in our product manufacturing and tissue processing, as well as some of our products, are sourced from single- or sole-source suppliers.
 As a result, our ability to negotiate favorable terms with those suppliers may be limited, and if those suppliers experience operational, financial, quality, or regulatory difficulties, or if those suppliers and/or their facilities refuse to supply us or cease operations temporarily or permanently, we could be forced to cease product manufacturing or tissue processing until the suppliers resume operations, until alternative suppliers could be identified and qualified, or permanently if the suppliers do not resume operations and no alternative suppliers could be identified and qualified.
 We could also be forced to purchase alternative materials, supplies, or services with unfavorable terms due to diminished bargaining power.

-As an example of these risks, in 2019 we lost our supply of handpieces for cardiac laser therapy resulting from a manufacturing location change at our supplier that ultimately required a PMA supplement and FDA approval before handpiece manufacturing and distribution could resume.
-We anticipate resumption of a very limited supply during the first half of 2021.
+As an example of these risks, in 2019 we lost our supply of handpieces for cardiac laser therapy resulting from a manufacturing location change at our supplier that ultimately required a Premarket Approval ("PMA") supplement and FDA approval before handpiece manufacturing and distribution could resume.
+Even though the FDA approved the PMA-S, our supplier has been unable to fully resume production due to factors outside of our control.
+Due to these and other supplier issues, we had virtually no supply of handpieces during the first three quarters of 2021 but anticipate resumption of a limited supply during the last quarter of 2021.

-We also conduct all of our own manufacturing operations at three facilities: Austin, Texas for On-X products, Hechingen, Germany for JOTEC products, and Kennesaw, Georgia for all other products.
+We also conduct all of our own manufacturing operations at three facilities: Austin, Texas for On-X products, Hechingen, Germany for JOTEC products, and Kennesaw, Georgia for all other products and services.
 The NEXUS product is solely manufactured by Endospan in Herzelia, Israel, and the AMDS product is solely manufactured by a supplier in Charlotte, North Carolina.
-If one of these facilities ceases operations temporarily or permanently, for any reason, our business could be substantially disrupted.
+If one of these facilities ceases operations temporarily or permanently, for any reason including a pandemic or climate change related event, our business could be substantially disrupted.

-We are dependent on our key personnel.
+We are dependent on our specialized workforce.